Renting Out Your Vacation Home – Some Things You Should Know

 Mortgage interest:

-If you meet the requirements for your rental home to be considered a business, then mortgage interest can fit in as a deduction.
+If you meet the requirements for your rental home to be considered a business, then mortgage interest can be a deduction.

 Marketing:

-Provided that you are paying for your vacation home to be advertised on social networks and OTA’s, those fees can be deductible on your tax returns.
+If you pay for your vacation home to be advertised on social networks and OTA’s, those fees can be deductible on your tax returns.
 Since this is considered a business under the law, it fits as a business expense.

 Renovation of property:

-Things can get a bit complicated when it comes to deductions on property renovation.
+Things can get a bit complicated regarding deductions on property renovation.
 In late 2018, the IRS amended the law and considered a couple of things to be deductible.
 The IRS included alarm, ventilation, heating systems, security, roofs, and fire protection as appropriate deductions.

 Home office:

 A home office deduction can amount to $1500.
-For this to be qualified as deductible, you must prove that your home is used for business.
-Then you can factor in the cost of equipment used for work, utilities, internet, and gadgets.
-These can be written off as deductions as long as you meet the requirements.
+To qualify this as deductible, you must prove that your home is used for business.
+Then, you can factor in the cost of equipment used for work, utilities, internet, and gadgets.
+These can be written off as deductions if you meet the requirements.

-The process of renting your vacation home can get a bit complicated when dealing with taxes.
+Renting your vacation home can get a bit complicated when dealing with taxes.
 Not to worry, ensure a good grip on your income, and scrutinize expenses and deductions.
-If you stay on the right track with the law and follow key strategies of renting your vacation home, then you are good to go.
+If you stay on the right track with the law and follow key strategies for renting your vacation home, you are good to go.